bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 ### Smart casts for captured local var’s

-Smart casts now work even on local <code>var</code>‘s that are captured in lambdas, if they are not mutated in those lambdas:
+Smart casts now work even on local `var`‘s that are captured in lambdas, if they are not mutated in those lambdas:

 {% raw %}
 <p></p>